bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 5. It will also have a system to detect whether the player is over a colored dot, so that it can increment the score.
 6. Finally, it will erase the canvas, then draw the background, player, and score onto their new positions.
 7. We will make the game loop function run many times per second so that the game runs smoothly.
+8. Once the time limit is reached we will stop the game and display the final score.

 ### Programming The Game